svenvv/PUGs/guide.md

 [Previous Choosen Blue Player] Picks one player [Previous Choosen Blue Player] Picks one player [Previous Choosen Red Player] Picks one player
-***
-[Blue Captain] Bans a map type (Assault, Control, Escort, Hybrid) [Red Captain] Picks a map type that was not banned [Blue Captain] Picks two maps from the chosen map type [Red Captain] Picks a map from the two chosen options
 ```

 As you can see the advantage of being a Captain is that you are guaranteed to play and to pick a map of your choosing.

 Made it to the end?
 Thank you :jayneBless:!
 Now go out there and join some PUGs, we could always use more heroes.